 - Vitamin E: 3.31 mg

-Swiss chard also contains beta-carotene, lutein, zeaxanthin, and choline.
+Swiss chard also contains beta-carotene, lutein, zeaxanthin, alpha-lipoic acid, polyphenols, and choline.

 Swiss Chard Vs. Red Chard